What Are Dental Bridges?

 Why Is It So Important To Replace Missing Teeth With A Bridge?

 When you lose a tooth, it's important to replace it as soon as possible.
 Otherwise, the teeth adjacent to the empty space will begin to shift, causing bite problems and chewing difficulties.
-Additionally, the teeth in your opposite jaw may start to move up or down toward the space, resulting in extra stress on your teeth and jaw, and can be painful.
-Replacing a missing tooth with a dental bridge not only restores your smile and helps you eat and speak more comfortably, but it also prevents your other teeth from shifting out of place.
+Additionally, the teeth in your opposite jaw may start to move up or down toward the space, resulting in extra stress on your teeth and jaw, which can be painful.
+Replacing a missing tooth with a dental bridge in Hilton Head and Bluffton not only restores your smile and helps you eat and speak more comfortably, but it also prevents your other teeth from shifting out of place.

 We’re thrilled to welcome you to a new era of world-class dental care.
 Experience 5-star service, advanced technology, and personalized care in a luxurious, calming environment designed with you in mind.